How to Easily Organize the House and Keep It Clean

 Household Chore Lists and Organization

 Sometimes it's simply a matter of not having a schedule that gets people off track.
 We tend to just do things whenever they need to be done or when they've been neglected for too long.
-This causes more stress and anxiety ultimately than having a schedule of chores.
 Having a schedule ensures everything is done in a timely manner and nothing is neglected until it becomes a dreaded all day project.

 A great example is cleaning out the refrigerator.
 When you do it every two weeks or once a month, it is a lot less demanding (not to mention gross) than when you do it twice a year or when you are trying to identify the mystery odor that knocks you down whenever you open the door.